What card verification value (CVV) is—and how it helps businesses prevent fraud

 What does CVV stand for?

-CVV stands for card verification value and is sometimes referred to as CVC (card verification code) or CSC (card security code).
-American Express differentiates its verification codes by calling them card identification numbers (CID).
+CVV stands for card verification value, and is sometimes referred to as CVC (card verification code) or CSC (card security code).
+American Express differentiates its verification codes by calling them CID (card identification numbers).

 What is a card verification value (CVV)?

-Today all credit and debit cards have CVVs to help prevent fraud.
-A credit card CVV code is a three- or four-digit number that businesses use to authenticate a card (along with the credit card number and expiration date) when a purchase is made.
-CVV codes prove a card’s validity and make it more difficult for fraudulent actors and hackers to use stolen credit card numbers, protecting both cardholders and businesses.
+All credit and debit cards have CVVs to help prevent fraud.
+A credit card CVV code is a three- or four-digit number that businesses use to authenticate a card (along with the credit card number and expiration date) when a customer makes a purchase.
+CVV codes prove a card’s validity and make it more difficult for fraudulent actors and hackers to use stolen credit card numbers.
 CVV codes are typically three-digit sequences, with the exception of American Express cards, which use a four-digit sequence.
 Some financial institutions are experimenting with dynamic CVV codes that replace the static number with one that changes periodically and can be accessed through an app rather than via a physical card, but those are not yet common.
-Cardholders should do their best to keep their CVV codes secure to avoid being victimized by scammers.
+To avoid being victimized by scammers, cardholders should treat their CVV codes the same way they treat their account numbers and card numbers—keeping them secure and sharing them only if necessary.

-Where is the CVV located on a credit or debit card?
+Where can you find the CVV on a credit or debit card?

 For most credit and debit cards, the CVV code is printed on the back of the card near the signature panel.
 The CVV codes for Visa, Mastercard, and Discover credit cards are three-digit numbers on the back of a card, to the right of the signature box.
 American Express cards differ slightly: their four-digit code can be found on the front of the card.
 Because a credit card CVV code is not part of the credit card number, it’s located in a different area of the physical card.